 In June 1854, Brontë married a clergyman named Arthur Bell Nicholls and got pregnant almost immediately.
 Her pregnancy was far from smooth sailing—she had acute bouts of nausea and vomiting, leading to her becoming severely dehydrated and malnourished.
 She and her unborn child died on March 31, 1855.
 Although we don’t know for sure what killed her, theories include hyperemesis gravidarum, based on her symptoms, or possibly typhus.
 Her father, Patrick Brontë, survived his wife and all six children.

 9. Charlotte Brontë fans still travel to visit her home in England.

 Emily and Anne Brontë wrote famous books, too—Wuthering Heights and Agnes Grey, respectively.
 The Brontë sisters's writing has inspired devoted fans from around the world to visit their home in Haworth, West Yorkshire, England.
 The Brontë Society’s Brontë Parsonage Museum in Haworth has a collection of early manuscripts and letters, and the museum invites bookworms to see where the Brontë family lived and wrote, and walk the Yorkshire moors that inspired many of the scenes each sister depicted.

 10. Charlotte Brontë helped popularize the name Shirley for girls.

-Thanks to Brontë, the name Shirley is now considered more of a girl's name than a boy's one.
+Thanks to Brontë, the name Shirley is now considered a name for girls more than boys.
 In 1849, Brontë's second novel, Shirley, about an independent heiress named Shirley Keeldar, was released.
 Before then, the name was unusual, but was most commonly used for boys.
 (In the novel, the title character was named as such because her parents had wanted a boy.)
 But after 1849, the name reportedly started to become popular for women.
 Decades later in the 1930s, child star Shirley Temple's fame catapulted the name into more popular use.